GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

         - Always use Nameless adventurers (Human Fighter, Elf Mage, etc.) as they have lower trust requirements for a flaming-heart than their General or Legendary counterparts.
         - General or Legendary adventurers can take 2-3x as long to reach flaming-heart status even if their alignment matches the MC.
 They also give the same trait bonus amounts as Nameless.
+        - A warning that raising a Legendary unit to flaming-heart status can take up to 20-25+ camp conversations if the alignments do not match.

     === "Nameless Basics"

-        - Cannot join Tavern conversations, but are present during Camp conversations.
-This is the key to efficient stat bondmate farming.
+        - Cannot join Tavern conversations, but are present during Camp conversations. <span style="color: LimeGreen">This is the key to efficient stat bondmate farming</span>.
-        - Receive "spill over" trust points from Camp conversations from adventurer's with the same alignment.
+        - Nameless receive "spill over" trust points from Camp conversations from adventurer's with the same alignment.
         - Nameless that share the MC's alignment receive an additional trust boost and require few-to-no Camp conversations.
             - 90% of the time they will receive a flaming-heart after defeating the second GWO - as long as they did not die at any point during the battle or while leveling.
             - If they do not instantly receive the flaming-heart, then it usually requires 1-2 Camp conversations.
-        - Putting all BP into SPD is recommended to ensure the stat bondmates can move before Melgina/Octo to defend against their attacks.
+        - Putting all BP into SPD is recommended to ensure the stat bondmates can move before Melgina or Octoranus to defend against their attacks.

     === "Trait Bonuses"